-(2012) - 8.2.20 A contestant may receive up to 3 additional points, awarded at the discretion of the judges, for creative technique and/or skill displayed while setting the throwline.
-A contestant who utilizes more than five throws to install a throwline may receive bonus points if applicable. - 8.2.21 From the tie-in point, the contestant proceeds to three or four work stations identified with a visible marker and a bell within the tree. - 8.2.22 Each contestant may choose the route and order in which to approach the work stations. - 8.2.23 At each station, a contestant must demonstrate the ability to work freely with both hands. - 8.2.24 A contestant is awarded 10 points for successfully completing each of the following activities: - a.
+- 8.2.19 A contestant may receive up to 3 additional points, awarded at the discretion of the judges, for creative technique and/or skill displayed while setting the throwline.
+A contestant who utilizes more than five throws to install a throwline may receive bonus points if applicable. - 8.2.20 From the tie-in point, the contestant proceeds to three or four work stations identified with a visible marker and a bell within the tree. - 8.2.21 Each contestant may choose the route and order in which to approach the work stations. - 8.2.22 At each station, a contestant must demonstrate the ability to work freely with both hands. - 8.2.23 A contestant is awarded up to 10 points for successfully completing each of the following activities: - a.
 Hand-bell stations: Contestant is required to ring bell with a handsaw. - b.
-Pole-pruner station: Contestant is required to ring bell with the working end of the pole pruner. - c.
+Limb toss station: Contestant is required to first ring bell and then to throw a limb at a designated target.
+If unsuccessful, a contestant may throw a second or third limb.
+Only one throw will be scored.
+No points will be awarded if the bell is not rung prior to throwing the limb.
+See Rule 3.4.1 for limb size and target size specifications.
+(2013) - c.
 Weighted station: Contestant must ring the bell with a handsaw without activating the alarm.
 This station may also be called the plumb station.
 A weight is suspended from the limb approximately 12 to 36 inches (30.5 to 90.5 centimeters) above ground.
 The contestant must ring the bell with a handsaw without allowing the weight to hit the ground.
 If the weight hits the ground or activates the alarm, the contestant does not receive the 10 points for successfully completing the activity at that station. - d.
 No completion points are awarded at stations where a contestant fails to correctly complete the required activity.
-(2012)

-- 8.2.25 Each contestant is scored on the criteria identified on the official score sheet. - 8.2.26 A contestant will be disqualified for dropping a piece of equipment while working aloft.
+(2012) - 8.2.24 Each contestant is scored on the criteria identified on the official score sheet. - 8.2.25 A contestant will be disqualified for dropping a piece of equipment while working aloft.
 When the contestant is working on the ground during the official timed period (i.e., setting or removing lines or equipment in the tree), equipment that hits the ground will not incur an automatic disqualification.
 Rather, these infractions shall be judged using the appropriate sections of the score sheet.
 Safe use of equipment such as throwbags and various friction-reducing devices should be rewarded.
 A contestant who removes equipment (i.e., throwbags, friction-reducing devices, ropes) from the tree in an uncontrolled or unsafe manner shall be penalized.
 It shall be up to the discretion of the judges whether the infractions were deemed accidental or intentional and penalties levied accordingly.
 An unsafe act may result in disqualification.

-8.3 Scoring the Masters' Challenge (300 possible points)
+8.3 Scoring the Masters' Challenge (up to 300 possible points)